aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/oleobject/_index.md

 ```

-Gets and sets the vertical offset of shape from worksheet top border,in unit of pixels.
+the vertical offset of shape from worksheet top border,in unit of pixels.

 ```
 if (shape.getY() == 3)